 We are well equipped to navigate these stressed market conditions

 The senior members of the team (consisting of nine) are industry veterans, with three of them having worked together for almost two decades and importantly having experience managing portfolios during the GFC and its aftermath.

 Due to the asymmetric risk profile of credit investing, screening out of downside risk is an important contributor to returns.
 The team has a long history of conducting bottom up fundamental credit analysis to construct their investable universe.
 Our focus on quality supports liquidity and capital stability.

 Our active management style is well suited to taking advantage of opportunities and managing risks as they arise, with periods of volatility playing to the teams’ strengths.

 Find out more about Perpetual's range of Credit and Fixed Income Funds.

 Visit our COVID-19 Insights Hub for economic and market updates to keep you informed as the situation evolves.

-Vivek is Head of Fixed Income, joining Perpetual in 2004.
-He has over 20 years of experience spanning accounting, finance, investments, governance and risk management.
+Vivek is Head of Fixed Income and joined Perpetual in 2004.
+He has over 28 years of experience spanning accounting, finance, investments, governance and risk management.
 He has managed multi-billion dollar fixed income, credit and currency portfolios and his role involves credit analysis, trade execution and portfolio construction.

 Previously, he spent nearly 8 years at Macquarie Bank in roles including Assistant Portfolio Manager (Credit, Global Fixed Interest and FX), Credit Analyst, Compliance Manager (Funds Management Group) and Operational Risk Analyst (Internal Audit).
 Prior to this, Vivek spent almost 4 years at Coopers & Lybrand (PwC) as an accountant / auditor.